 Daily Writes Per day = Total Writes (in GB) / Number of Days

-*Here No. of Days is the total number days for which the SSD write data is taken, and total writes is the amount of data that have been written onto it during that time period.
+*Here No. of Days is the total number of days for which the SSD write data is taken, and the total writes is the amount of data that has been written onto it during that time period.

 Example, for my Samsung 860 Evo SSD

 No. of Days = 319 days (from the date of purchase)

 Now, putting all these data in the above-mentioned formula,

 Lifespan in Years = (319 x 150 x 1000) / (1710 x 365) = 76.6642634